 Returning to Fifth Avenue (I warned you, it's the hub of it all), you'll find the famous steps of the Public Library (or Public Library).
 This impressive three-story neoclassical building will catch your eye with its decorated marble staircase at the entrance, with two fountains and two lions nicknamed Patience and Fortitude.

 Inside it holds more than three million books, including in its catalog a letter from Christopher Columbus, some manuscripts of William Shakespeare, a draft of the Declaration of Independence of the United States and a copy of the Gutenberg Bible in the McGraw rotunda.
 Almost nothing!

 What to see inside the Public Library

 Surely its reading rooms will transport you directly to "Ghostbusters," "Breakfast at Tiffany's" or "The Day After Tomorrow," as they filmed several of their scenes there.
-The most famous of all is the Rose Reading Room, on the third floor: for its large dimensions (it is as big as a soccer field) and its ostentatious decoration with hanging lamps, massive oak tables and beautiful frescoes on the ceiling.
+The most famous room of all is the Rose Reading Room, on the third floor: for its large dimensions (it is as big as a soccer field) and for its ostentatious decoration with hanging lamps, massive oak tables and beautiful frescoes on the ceiling.